Los Solidarios: Initiation

 Los Solidarios responded by putting together a list of reactionaries who they held responsible for state terrorism against anarchists, targeting them for assassination.
 Among the list were Martínez Anido and Arlegui, as well as former interior ministers Rafael Coello y Oliván|Rafael Coello and Gabino Bugallal, the governor of Biscay Fernando González Regueral, and the Archbishop of Zaragoza Juan Soldevila.
 One group of anarchists carried out an attack against Josep Pons, the vice-president of the employers' federation.
 Other anarchist groups launched an attack against the Hunters' Circle, a local headquarters of pistoleros, and gunned down many of its members.
 Radicalised workers also fired on police that entered their neighbourhoods.
 This prompted a number of pistoleros to flee the city, which left business owners in need of police protection.
 As members of Los Solidarios received no salaries and spent most of their money purchasing weapons and explosives, the group needed money to sustain themselves and their insurgency.
 They decided to rob a cash-in-transit operation of the City Council of Barcelona, despite the council employees being under police protection.
 The group intercepted the transfer at the intersection of La Rambla and Carrer de Ferran, disarmed the police and escaped with 100,000 pesetas.
 Durruti took some of the money to Madrid and gave it to the legal defense fund for Pere Mateu and Lluís Nicolau, who had been charged with murdering Eduardo Dato.

 Los Solidarios discovered that the pistolero leader Ramón Laguía, who they suspected of murdering Salvador Seguí, was hiding out in Manresa.
 Francisco Ascaso and Joan Garcia Oliver went there and located him at a local bar, where he was playing cards with three other pistoleros.
 Los Solidarios shot Laguía and fled the scene.
 In revenge for the attack, Ramón Sales, the leader of the Sindicatos Libres, ordered the murder of Ascaso, Garcia Oliver and Durruti.
-While attempting to evade the pistoleros, Los Solidarios pressed forward with their own assassination plans: Ascaso, Torres Escartín and Fernández Sánchez were dispatched to Donostia to assassinate Martínez Anido; and Suberviola and Antonio Rodríguez went to León to assassinate Fernando González Regueral.
+While attempting to evade the pistoleros, Los Solidarios pressed forward with their own assassination plans: Ascaso, Torres Escartín and Fernández Sánchez were dispatched to San Sebastián to assassinate Martínez Anido; and Suberviola and Antonio Rodríguez went to León to assassinate Fernando González Regueral.
 They later collaborated with the Catalan nationalist Miquel Badia on a plot to assassinate Alfonso XIII by bombing the king's train, but the attempt was unsuccessful.